• Skip to primary navigation

 Jump to Recipe

-stack of fried polenta on a plate with tomato bacon jam and cheese.
+Three fried polenta cakes on a plate topped with tomato bacon jam.

-stack of 3 fried polenta cakes on a plate with tomato bacon jam and parmesan.
+Three fried polenta cakes on a plate topped with tomato bacon jam.

 Want to save this recipe?